Dear reader of ADxS.org, please excuse the disruption.

 4. Excessively elevated beta as a possible cause of hyperactivity

 A small subgroup of the mixed type exhibits genetically determined hyperactive frontal lobes with excessively increased beta activity.
-This neurological abnormality is not found in ADHD-I, but only in a subgroup of the mixed type, which differs from the rest of ADHD-C only by a greater tendency to tantrums, mood swings and increased delinquency.4950 Although ADHD sufferers with excessive beta are physically hyperactive (adults: inner restlessness), they are not neurologically hyperactive.
-Typically, compared to non-affected persons51
+This neurological abnormality is not found in ADHD-I, but only in a subgroup of the mixed type, which differs from the rest of ADHD-C only by a greater tendency to tantrums, mood swings and increased delinquency.5051 People with ADHD with excessive beta are physically hyperactive (adults: inner restlessness), but not neurologically hyperactive.
+Typically, compared to non-affected persons52

 • Beta increased overall